 Here’s what to expect with this Chase business credit card:

 On top of your regular bonus points rewards rate, you’ll also get a pretty hefty welcome bonus with this Chase business credit card.

 When you sign up, you’ll earn 60,000 bonus points when you spend $5,000 in purchases in the first 3 months.
 According to Chase, 60,000 points are worth $750 when you redeem them for travel through Chase Ultimate Rewards.

 With the spending cap set at $50,000 instead of the Ink Cash’s $25,000, the Ink Plus might be the better Chase business credit card for more established small business owners who spend much more on their business.

 Also, this Chase business credit card is better suited for a frequent traveller.
 Unlike the Ink Cash, you won’t have any foreign transaction fee when you travel overseas and spend.
 On top of that, you’ll have access to 2 complimentary Lounge Club passes per year as a Ink Plus card member.
 And finally, the bonus points you earn with the Ink Plus are more valuable when you redeem them for travel.

-The Ink Plus is geared toward a frequent business travelers.
-But if you’re taking out this Chase business credit card to get the most travel rewards and perks, you should consider the Business Platinum Card from American Express instead.
-When it comes to travel benefits and perks, the Business Platinum really packs a punch.
+The Ink Plus is geared toward frequent business travelers.
+But if you’re taking out this Chase business credit card to get the most travel rewards and perks, you should consider the Enhanced Business Platinum Card from American Express instead.
+When it comes to travel benefits and perks, the Enhanced Business Platinum really packs a punch.
 Also, the Business Platinum Card currently has one of the best welcome offers on the market—one that puts the sign-up bonus on the Ink Plus to shame.

 The first reason why you might not want to sign up for the Ink Plus card is the card’s annual fee of $95.